 b.
 Other restrictions.
-LNAV/VNAV approach procedures at airports where Remote Altimeter Setting Source (RASS) is in use or where the final segment overlies precipitous terrain must be annotated to indicate the approach is not authorized for baro-VNAV systems.
+LNAV/VNAV approach procedures at airports where Remote Altimeter Setting Source (RASS) is in use, helicopter point-in-space (PinS) approaches, or where the final segment overlies precipitous terrain, must be annotated to indicate the approach is not authorized for baro-VNAV systems.